mattyoung101/edtear/README.md

 # EDTear
 This is the "Elite: Dangerous Trade Ear", a service that subscribes to [EDDN](https://github.com/EDCD/EDDN), and ingests nightly dumps from [EDSM](https://www.edsm.net/en/nightly-dumps), and sends that all to a PostgreSQL database with PostGIS enabled.

-This will hopefully be useful in a trade route calculator I'm planning to make in the future.
+It also allows you to see some interesting statistics about the
+Elite: Dangerous trade universe, once the data has been collected.

+EDTear is used to create the data for [Kural](https://github.com/mattyoung101/kural), my other project to build a high-performance trade-route calculator based on integer linear programming.

 Parts of the SQL queries are based on [Galos](https://github.com/nixpulvis/galos/) by Nathan Lilienthal.